OriHoch/datapackage-pipelines-metrics/README.md

 To use it - just rename you existing pipeline-spec.yaml to metrics.source-spec.yaml

+If you already use a pipeline source spec, you can easily append the metrics using the `append_metrics` function which accepts an existing pipeline_details and appends the metrics step

 ### Manual metrics using metrics.send processor

 Use the `metrics.send` processor in your pipeline specs.